 Will it take me more than a year to complete?

-WSU’s teacher preparation programs take 15 months to two years depending on the program.
+WSU’s teacher education programs take 15 months to two years depending on the program.

 Does WSU offer an online teacher certification program?

-No. There are no approved online teacher preparation programs in Washington.
-Most educators believe the integrity of teacher preparation programs are compromised when offered online.
+No. Most educators believe the integrity of teacher education programs are compromised when offered online.

 Thirty years ago I finished everything but student teaching at WSU.
 I would like to be a teacher.
 Can I come back and just student teach?

-Students are given five years, from the admission date, to complete under the requirements in place when they were admitted.
+Students are given five years, from their admission date, to complete the program under the requirements in place when they were admitted.

 If I complete WSU’s program can I teach in another state?

 Teacher certification is regulated at the state-level.
-Candidates who want to teach in another state should contact the new state’s teacher certification governance agency and see what is required.
-Typically states will allow out-of-state candidates 1-3 years to meet any outstanding requirements as long as the teacher completed an accredited teacher preparation program.
+Candidates who want to teach in another state should contact the new state’s teacher certification governance agency to determine what is required.
+Typically states will allow out-of-state candidates one to three years to meet any outstanding requirements as long as the teacher completed an accredited teacher education program.

 Is WSU’s program accredited?

-Yes, WSU’s teacher preparation program is state-approved by the Professional Educator Standards Board (PESB).
+Yes, WSU’s teacher education program is state-approved by the Professional Educator Standards Board (PESB).